- What We Do

 - Donate to POST

-We will share more details about where to meet once you register for the event.
+We will share more details about where to meet once you register for the event!
+Healthy and nutritious snacks will be provided.
 Please note that there is a $6 parking fee at Huddart Park.

 This event is part of POST’s community event series.
 These events are open to the general public as well as POST donors, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
 Find out more about how you can support POST here: openspacetrust.org/support

 The forested slopes and steep, cool canyons of Huddart Park are located within easy reach of the population centers of the San Francisco Peninsula.
 The park is only 3.5 miles west of Highway 84.
 With barbecue pits, a playground, grassy meadows, and hiking and riding trails, Huddart Park makes a great place to have a picnic or explore a redwood forest.